What we know about victims of Texas outlet mall shooting

-A mall security guard and an engineer who was out shopping with a friend are among the victims of the Allen mall mass shooting.
+A mall security guard, a young engineer and three children are among the victims of the Allen mall mass shooting.
 Stuti Mishra and Rachel Sharp report

-Shoppers and mall workers are among the eight people killed in a mass shooting at a mall in Allen, Texas, on Saturday.
+A three-year-old boy, two elementary-age sisters, a young engineer from India and mall workers are among the eight people killed in a mass shooting in Allen, Texas.

 Mauricio Garcia, 33, drove to the mall with an AR-15-style rifle and opened fire outside the stores.